The World Plumbing Council (WPC)

 5 In the event that a member organisation’s official Representative is unable to attend a General Meeting, that member may be represented by a substitute Representative designated as official representative prior to the Meeting in writing (via fax, email or mail) to the Secretariat.

-6 Any resolution agreed in writing by the majority of the Full members of the WPC has the same force and effect as if duly passed by a majority vote at a General Meeting.
+6 Any resolution agreed by circular letter (by letter, email or electronic voting platform) by the majority of the Full members of the WPC has the same force and effect as if duly passed by a majority vote at a General Meeting.

-7 A quorum of twenty percent of all Full members is necessary to ratify a resolution at a General Meeting.
+7 A quorum of twenty percent of all Full members in accordance with Article XII is necessary to ratify a resolution at a General Meeting.

-8 A General Meeting shall be called at least 90 days in advance.
+8 A General Meeting shall be called at least 30 days in advance.
 The notification, sent to all members, shall indicate the agenda, the place and the date of the General Meeting.
+The notice shall also be deemed to have been served upon publication on the World Plumbing Council website.

 9 The General Meeting can decide on subjects, which have not been put on the agenda.